hutchris/wordsbot/README.md

 # wordsbot
-Twitter bot for posting random words as design inspiration
+Twitter bot for posting random words as design inspiration.
+Uses a list of 5000 of the most popular english words.
+Picks a sample of words each day then uses the Google trends API to pick a word that is more likely to be popular.

 1. Create config file: